TestSubjector/BattleCode2022/battlecode22-scaffold/NOTES.md

 * ~~If the combat unit kills enemy unit and then senses that unit location, will that sense return true or false?
 Ask in Discord~~
 * If at turn 1900 and going for tie, make labs and start minting gold.
 * Wipe the highest priority messages at correct times.
+* Be wary of the case when there are too many mining locations nearby miner.
+It will freeze.